Funding4HomeCare

 When you’re looking for funding, the bottom line is always top of mind.
 Let’s break down the costs of invoice factoring so you can see exactly how it works and what to expect.
 The good news is that the fee structure is usually straightforward, but there are a few key terms you’ll want to understand before getting started.
 Knowing these details will help you find a partner that offers clear, fair pricing without any surprises.

-What Are Factoring Fees and Rates?
+Understanding Factoring Fees and Rates

 The primary cost associated with invoice factoring is the factoring fee.
 This is a small percentage, typically ranging from 1% to 5% of the invoice’s total value.
 It’s important to remember that factoring isn’t a loan—it’s an advance on money your agency has already earned.
 You’re simply accessing your revenue faster.
 These factoring fees cover the service of getting your cash immediately instead of waiting weeks or even months for Medicaid, Medicare, or private clients to pay.
 The exact rate often depends on your invoice volume and the creditworthiness of your clients.

-How the Advance Rate Affects Your Cash
+How the Advance Rate Impacts Your Cash Flow

 When you factor an invoice, you don’t get 100% of its value upfront.
 Instead, you’ll receive a large portion, usually between 85% and 95%, as a cash advance.
 This is called the advance rate.
 The money typically arrives in your bank account within one or two days, which is a game-changer for improving your cash flow and covering immediate expenses like payroll.
 The remaining 5% to 15% is held by the factoring company in reserve.
 Once your client pays the invoice in full, the company releases the reserve amount back to you, minus their agreed-upon factoring fee.